 9) Roll the Dice at The SkyCity Casino

-This is definitely one of the most luxurious things to do in Auckland and perfect for a special occasion or for those looking for a fun night out.
+This is one of the most luxurious things to do in Auckland and is perfect for a special occasion or for those looking for a fun night out.

 Housed by the larger SkyCity event centre there are dozens of restaurants to enjoy and even a hotel within the complex.